Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} Federated Learning (FL), clients cooperatively train a Machine Learning (ML) model with their decentralized datasets under the coordination of a central server\cite{mcmahan2017communication}.
-One of the typical settings of FL is cross-silo FL\cite{kairouz2019advances} where a neutral third-party agent acts as the central server and clients are a group of organizations, aiming to jointly train an optimal ML model for their respective use.
+\IEEEPARstart{I}{n} Federated Learning (FL), clients cooperatively train a Machine Learning (ML) model with their decentralized datasets under the coordination of a central server \cite{mcmahan2017communication}.
+One of the typical settings of FL is cross-silo FL \cite{kairouz2019advances} where a neutral third-party agent acts as the central server and clients are a group of organizations, aiming to jointly train an optimal ML model for their respective use.
 In this case, these organizations are also the owners of the global model and can utilize the well-trained global model to further process tasks for their own interests.

-An optimal global model with high performance requires the organizations in cross-silo FL to collaborate efficiently so as to bring considerable benefits to all participants, which can be regarded as the maximization of the social welfare.
-In fact, there are many studies on optimizing the social welfare in cross-silo FL by directly improving the model performance\cite{huang2021personalized,wang2021efficient,nandury2021cross,majeed2020cross}, increasing the convergence speed\cite{marfoq2020throughput}, reducing the communication cost\cite{zhang2020batchcrypt}, protecting privacy\cite{heikkila2020differentially,li2021practical,long2021federated} and security\cite{jiang2021flashe}, etc.
+An optimal global model with high performance requires the organizations in cross-silo FL to collaborate efficiently so as to bring considerable benefits to all participants.
+The cooperative behavior of organizations participating in global aggregation can improve the social welfare.
+In fact, there are many studies on optimizing the social welfare in cross-silo FL by improving the model performance \cite{huang2021personalized,wang2021efficient,nandury2021cross,majeed2020cross}, increasing the convergence speed \cite{marfoq2020throughput}, reducing the communication cost \cite{zhang2020batchcrypt}, protecting privacy \cite{heikkila2020differentially,li2021practical,long2021federated} and security \cite{jiang2021flashe}, etc.

-However, since every organization in cross-silo FL can obtain the final global model regardless of its contribution, the well-trained model becomes a public good, which is non-excludable and non-rivalrous for all organizations\cite{tang2021incentive}.
+However, since every organization in cross-silo FL can obtain the final global model regardless of its contribution, the well-trained model becomes a public good, which is non-excludable and non-rivalrous for all organizations \cite{tang2021incentive}.
 This leads to selfish behaviors that some organizations may only consider their own interests via inactively participating in local training to obtain the final global model for free or at a lower cost.
-The spread of this behavior can result in huge loss of the social welfare, and then none of the organizations can get the optimal model, which compromises the long-term stability and sustainability of cross-silo FL.
+The spread of this behavior can result in a huge loss of the social welfare, and then none of the organizations can get the optimal model, which compromises the long-term stability and sustainability of cross-silo FL.